Skip to content

 }

-Now you've seen the basics, for the end of this section, lets look at a simple ErgoScript contract, the pin-lock we mentioned earlier
+Now that you've seen the basics, let's look at a simple ErgoScript contract example: the pin-lock contract mentioned earlier.

 Pin-lock Contract#